Orion Mall

-Orion Mall is a shopping mall at Brigade Gateway Enclave in Bangalore, Karnataka, India developed by Brigade Group (Developer).
-The mall with a total shopping area of 8.2 Lakh sq.ft. is the 3rd largest in Bangalore.
+Orion Mall is a shopping mall at Brigade Gateway Enclave in Bengaluru, Karnataka, India developed by Brigade Group.
+The mall with a total shopping area of 820,000 square feet is the 3rd largest in Bangalore.

 About

-Orion Mall is part of a premium integrated enclave known as Brigade Gateway which houses World Trade Center, Sheraton Grand Hotel, Columbia Asia Hospital apart from the mall in its premises.
+Orion Mall is part of a premium integrated enclave known as Brigade Gateway which also houses World Trade Center, Sheraton Grand Hotel, Columbia Asia Hospital on its premises.
 Orion Mall has four floors of retail space which include shopping zones, a multiplex, food and beverage stores, and bowling & gaming zones.

 Entertainment and leisure

 Places for entertainment and leisure activities in the mall are: